 We’re obsessed with making sure we smell good…everywhere.
 Scented tampons, pads, and washes promise to help you stay fresh throughout the day, but these products could be causing your UTI woes (2).
 Scented bath products can be a UTI cause, as well as irritation in the urinary tract, leading to infection.

 Even worse, pads and pantyliners don’t allow your sensitive bits to breathe, because their job to is absorb moisture.
 This creates a perfect breeding ground for bacteria, and subsequent infection.
 Ditch the liner and opt for cotton underwear—or better yet, go commando!

 The Harvard Health Letter reported that antihistamines could be a major trigger for urinary tract infections—according to the journal, over the counter allergy medications could cause the bladder to retain urine, which can cause infections.
 Instead of reaching for the Claritin when eyes get red and noses start running, try a more natural route to fighting allergies—it’s less expensive and doesn’t put your body at risk for getting more sick!

 Constantly feel like you’re fighting off a UTI?
+Are you constantly looking for urinary tract infection treatments?
 If you develop a recurring infection, your diet may be to blame.
 Before you roll your eyes—yes, we’ve heard a million times before that we need to eat healthier anyway—a UTI-fighting regimen doesn’t necessarily mean a strict elimination diet.
-Actually, you might just need to add things into your daily meals.
+Actually, you might just need to add things to your daily meals as a UTI treatment.

 Ok, you made it to the end!
 Give yourself a pat on the back—we know it can be all kinds of awkward, but dealing with a UTI is no fun.
 But being proactive can make a serious difference in how often you contract these uncomfortable infections… And it’s a great excuse to increase your coffee and chocolate consumption!